 |New video [Topic]||Instagram Post||Send out E-mail promoting new video||Instagram Post||Facebook post||Instagram Post||15 second teaser for the next video|

 |Instagram stories||Instagram stories||Instagram stories|

-I have a whole content creation calendar that I use in Google Sheets.
-Let me know if this is something you’d want to get for free!
+I have a whole content creation calendar that I use in Google Sheets, which you can get here.

 That’s why mapping out your posting schedule will allow you to see which tasks you can work on in bulk.
 Instead of crafting your Instagram post 30 mins to an hour every Tuesday, Thursday and Saturday, why not set aside an hour a week to plan out weekly or even monthly posts?